Chris Frey Jr.: Carolina Panthers

 Frey signed with the Carolina Panthers as an undrafted free agent on April 29, 2018.
 However, he was released with the final cuts following training camp on September 1, 2018.

 Hamilton Tiger-Cats

 Frey signed with the Hamilton Tiger-Cats on January 24, 2019.
 He made the team's active roster following training camp and played in his first career professional game on June 13, 2019, against the Saskatchewan Roughriders.
 He played in five regular season games where he had three defensive tackles, two special teams tackles, and one sack.

 Frey did not play in 2020 due to the cancellation of the 2020 CFL season and signed a contract extension with the Tiger-Cats on January 5, 2021.
 He played in four regular season games in 2021 where he had two defensive tackles and three special teams tackles.
+Frey played in two Grey Cup with the Tiger-Cats in 2019, and in 2021.
 He became a free agent upon the expiry of his contract on February 8, 2022.